A New Online Program for Dads

 Becoming a dad doesn’t happen overnight and doesn’t happen without a fair amount of upheaval and challenges.
 Many Dads have spoken about the mix of feelings they have had as they plan for and take home their new baby on their journey to parenthood.

 It may surprise you that men may also experience symptoms of depression when expecting a new baby or becoming a new parent.
 1 in 10 new or expectant dads experience perinatal anxiety or depression in Australia.
-Over 40% of first-time dads believe postnatal depression and anxiety is a sign of weakness.

 “I knew I’d lose sleep, but I didn’t expect to feel this exhausted!”